Have you ever seen anyone sitting alone, without being glued to their mobile phone in public transport or cafes? Looks really weird right?

 If you are still not convinced, here are some more reasons why Mobile Marketing is becoming extremely popular:

-- An average adult have their phone at their arms reach, if not in the palm of their hand, for about 90% of the day.
+- An average adult has their phone at their arms reach, if not in the palm of their hand, for about 90% of the day.

 - The amount of time spent on mobiles each day is increasing at an alarming rate.